cwahlfeldt/Hex-Board/README.md

 ~~Change the character movement to something simpler and easier.
 (See CharController.cs)~~

-Multiple enemies on board at once
+~Multiple enemies on board at once~ (still needs lots of polishing)

 ~~Graphical representation of health~~